Growli

 Ficus benjamina

 Weeping fig is a popular indoor tree from south and southeast Asia with small glossy leaves on arching branches.
 It is famously sensitive to change — moves, drafts, and inconsistent watering all trigger dramatic leaf drop.
-Mildly toxic to pets, and the milky sap can cause skin irritation.
+Toxic to pets, and the milky sap can cause skin irritation.

 Polka dot plant